 - Enter the current or expected age into the dog age calculator.

-- You will obtain a result - the number of human years that correspond to your dog's age.
+- You will obtain a result - your dog's age in human years.

 Things to consider